Shidacea/Shipectral/README.md

 ### Todo list

-* Make separate options for build directory and install directory
-* Put logs in respective build directories
 * Add virtual file system for executable and connect it with SFML
 * Add way and flag to put frontend resources directly into executable
 * Find a way to load different shards on Linux